eftieell/intro_programming_2/src/chapters/review/dudraw_animation.md

 # Review of producing animations using the dudraw graphics package

+The present section reviews how to animate drawings using the `dudraw` package, assuming you already know how to create simple drawings using `dudraw`.
-Basic information about creating drawings using `dudraw` can be found here: [dudraw basics](https://cs.du.edu/~intropython/intro-to-programming/dudraw_quickstart.html).
-This section assumes you can create basic drawings, and contains a review of how to animate drawings using the `dudraw` package.
+Basic information about creating static drawings using `dudraw` can be found in a section of the COMP 1351 text here: [dudraw basics](https://cs.du.edu/~intropython/intro-to-programming/dudraw_quickstart.html).

-Here is the basic outline of a `dudraw` animation program:
+Here is the typical outline of a `dudraw` animation program:

 ```python
 import dudraw